 Self-driving cars offer a path to the future of transportation.
 However, there is work to do before self-driving vehicles become the main automobiles on the road.
 Regulations work to meet rapidly growing technology.
 And, technology works to iron out autonomous driving kinks.
 Accidents can still occur.
 Currently, Tesla stands as the top of the self-driving car manufacturers.
-Although the company touts impressive safety figures, Tesla self-driving car accidents have received much press.
+Although the company touts impressive safety figures, Tesla self-driving car accidents in Indianapolis have received much press.
 The question remains, who’s at fault in a self-driving Tesla accident?

 The differences between AutoPilot and fully self-driving Tesla vehicles